The ten most important factors for producing quality cigars are:

 a) The Top Part.

 – The very top leaves are called Picadura.
-They will be dicarded as the nicotine content is too high.
+They will be discarded as the nicotine content is too high.

-– The upper leaves are called Corona and the tobacco issued from those leaves is called Ligero.
-This tobacco will be the strongist is terms of nicotine and flavours.
+– The upper leaves are called Corona and the tobacco produced from those leaves is called Ligero.
+These leaves will be the strongest is terms of nicotine and flavours.

 c) The Bottom Part.

-– The upper bottom is called Uno y media and will produce the volado tobacco with a high combustion property but light aroma.
+– The upper bottom is called Uno y media and will produce the volado leaves with a high combustion property but light aroma.

-– The bottom part is called Libre de pied and is not used by Davadoff as it is very earthy in taste.
+– The bottom part is called Libre de pied and is not used by Davidoff as it is very earthy in taste.

 The chemical leaf content is as follows: